 Ready for some 16th-century fun at the nation’s largest Renaissance festival?
-‘Now in its 46th year, the Texas Renaissance Festival kicked off nine themed weekends this Saturday, Oct.
+‘Now in its 46th year, the Texas Renaissance Festival kicked off nine themed weekends on Saturday, Oct.
 3, in Houston.

 But before we get into that, let’s cover some of the logistics.
 The Texas Renaissance Festival runs from the first weekend of October through each weekend through November 29.
 Things will obviously be a bit different this year with the COVID-19 pandemic, but the show is going on with tons of fun activities, delicious food, and good times to be had for all.